Brodsky Synagogue (Odesa): The Soviet era and World War II

-During WWII

-In 1939, the Jewish population had numbered 80,000 to 90,000, but by 1945 only 5,000 remained.
+In 1939, the Jewish population of Odesa had numbered 80,000 to 90,000, but by 1945 only 5,000 remained.

-During the war, Adolf Hitler requested Romanian leader Ion Antonescu to occupy the Ukrainian territory between Dniester and Bug Rivers.
+During World War II, Adolf Hitler requested Romanian leader Ion Antonescu to occupy the Ukrainian territory between Dniester and Bug Rivers.
 In those days, the Odesa Oblast State Archive was located in the basement of the Uspensky cathedral.
 The Romanians moved the archive into the Brodsky Synagogue.

-Today

-Local and national landmark
+Recent history

 In August 1985, the Odesa Oblast Council established the Brodsky Synagogue as a monument of local importance.
 In June 2006, the Ministry of Culture and Tourism of Ukraine included the building in the State Register of Monuments of Ukraine.

-Today, the building is on the verge of collapse.
-It has not been renovated for many years.
-The walls are being held by the bookshelves inside.
+In August 2015, the building was on the verge of collapse and had not been renovated for many years.
+The walls were held by the bookshelves inside.